TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 ## Goals

-Provide creative communities with a usable digital currency based on blockchain technology.
+Provide creative communities with a usable digital currency based on blockchain technology, as a means of fuelling shared goals.

-Allow participants to be involved in the governance of the currency through a DAO structure.
+Participants are incetivised to be involved / contribute through the DAO structure.

 Provide a source of revenue for the DAO through the economic activities that its currency generates, via "DAO tax".